divyajeettt/fancy-font/README.md

 ## Footnotes

 Some Unicode fonts do not support lowercase characters, while some other fonts do not support ascii digits.
-Such characters <b>are not</b> mapped to the font style being used.
+Such characters **are not** mapped to the font style being used.

 ## Run